scboesch/serverless-huggingface-demos/README.md

 ```

 ## Infrastucture as Code
 The app.py file defines all of the resources needed to run our application.
-Defining all
+Defining
-of our infrastructure resources as code is referred to as Infrastructure as Code (IaC).
+all of our infrastructure resources as code is called Infrastructure as Code (IaC).
-Using code and software development techniques, rather than manually configuring systems enables developers and IT operations teams to automatically provision resources.
-This provides some key benifits such as:
+Using code and software development techniques, rather than manually configuring
+systems, enables developers and IT operations teams to provision resources automatically.
+This provides some key benefits such as:

 # Key Features of Infrastructure as Code:
 1. Automation: IaC automates the provisioning of infrastructure, reducing the human error associated with manual setups.
 It allows for the quick setup of environments from development to production through scripts.
 2. Consistency: By defining your infrastructure in source code, IaC helps maintain consistency across environments, reducing discrepancies and incompatibilities between development, testing, and production environments.
-3. Version Control: Infrastructure configurations can be versioned and tracked using the same version control systems used for software development (such as Git).
-This enables changes to be tracked over time, rollbacks to be made if necessary, and understanding who made changes and why.
+3. Version Control: Infrastructure configurations can be versioned and tracked using
+the same version control systems used for software development (such as Git).
+This
+enables changes to be tracked over time, rollbacks to be made if necessary, and an
+understanding of who made changes and why.
 4. Reusability: Code used to define infrastructure can be reused for different environments or solutions, saving time and reducing the risk of errors when configuring new infrastructure.
 5. Cost-Effective: With IaC, organizations can quickly spin up and tear down environments, which optimizes cloud resource usage and keeps costs under control.

 ## Hugging Face Models

 [Hugging Face](https://huggingface.co/) Transformers is a popular
-open-source project that provides pre-trained, natural language
+open source project that provides pre-trained, natural language
 processing (NLP) models for a wide variety of use cases.
 Customers with
 minimal machine learning experience can use pre-trained models to
 enhance their applications quickly using NLP.
 This includes tasks such